Why We Shouldn’t Be So Scared Of Deepfakes

 The speech that John F. Kennedy was supposed to give on the day he was assassinated, but was never performed, has been reproduced using deepfake algorithms by Scottish company CereProc.

-Dynamic advertising campaigns, which provide highly targeted and personal messaging to users, can be accelerated by deepfakes.
+Dynamic advertising campaigns, which provide highly targeted and personalized messaging to users, can be accelerated by deepfakes.

 A single piece of footage provided by a celebrity or influencer can be manipulated using deepfake technology to display many variations of an ad, the messaging of which is intended to correspond to the interests of the user it is targeting.
 In 2018, a Zalando marketing campaign featuring Cara Delevingne used deepfake technology to provide 280,000 different localised ads that included different voice fonts and shots for deeper engagement.